lian999111/flow_matching_toy/README.md

 ```bash
 uv install -e .
 ```
-* Run the script `flow_matching_toy/flow_matching_simple_distribution.py`.
+* Run the script:
+    * `flow_matching_toy/flow_matching_simple_distribution.py` to see how an MLP can be trained to map a simple Gaussian distribution to a spiral distribution.
 It is recommended to run it in vscode's interactive mode to get a Jupyter-Notebook-like experience.
+    * `flow_matching_toy/flow_matching_image_gen.py` to train a conditional UNet to generate images given a class condition.
+      A notebook `flow_matching_toy/gen_image_using_flow_matcher.ipynb` can be used to visually evaluate the generated image.

 ### Run unit tests
 Pytest has been config in `pyproject.toml` and will be installed with the `--all-extras` arg when running `uv sync`.
 After that, simple run: